alsalafiyyah/alsalafiyyah.github.io/_posts/sects/qadariyyah/2020-08-2-the-magi-qadariyyah.md

 title: "The Magi of the Muslim Ummah are Al-Qadariyyah"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Shaykh Ibn Baz vol 28"
-category: [qadariyah]
+category: [sects]
-hijri: Dhul-Hijjah 13, 1441 AH
+hijri: Dhul-Hijjah 13, 1441
+locale: en
 lang: en
 note: false
 excerpt: "The Magi of the Muslim Ummah are Al-Qadariyyah who denied Predestination and went astray in this regard, saying that matters are not known to Allah before their occurrence."